Gary Clark Jr.

-Gary Lee Clark Jr. (born February 15, 1984) is an American musician from Austin, Texas.
-He is known for his fusion of blues, rock and soul music with elements of hip hop.
+Gary Lee Clark Jr. (born February 15, 1984) is an American guitarist and singer who fuses blues, rock and soul music with elements of hip hop.
 In 2011, Clark signed with Warner Bros Records and released The Bright Lights EP.
 It was followed by the albums Blak and Blu (2012) and The Story of Sonny Boy Slim (2015).
-Throughout his career, Clark has been a prolific live performer, which has been documented in two releases: Gary Clark Jr. Live (2014) and Gary Clark Jr Live/North America (2017).
-He has shared the stage with Eric Clapton, Tom Petty and the Heartbreakers, B.B.
-King and the Rolling Stones.
+Throughout his career, Clark has been a prolific live performer, documented by Gary Clark Jr. Live (2014) and Gary Clark Jr Live/North America (2017).

 In 2014, Clark was awarded a Grammy for Best Traditional R&B performance for the song "Please Come Home".
-His latest album, This Land, was released in 2019.
-In 2020, he won the Grammy Award for "Best Rock Song" and "Best Rock Performance" for the song "This Land" from his album of the same name.
+In 2020, he won the Grammy Award for "Best Rock Song" and "Best Rock Performance" for the song "This Land" from that album.
+His most recent album, JPEG Raw, was released in 2024.

 Career

 Early career

-Gary Clark Jr. began playing guitar at the age of 12.
-Born and raised in Austin, Texas, Clark played small gigs throughout his teens until he met promoter Clifford Antone, proprietor of the Austin music club Antone's.
+Born and raised in Austin, Texas, Clark got his first guitar as a Christmas present when he was 13, an Ibanez RX20.
+He taught himself to play guitar by checking out how-to-play-guitar books at the Covington Middle School library and by listening to Green Day, Nirvana, Jimmy Reed and Stevie Ray Vaughan.
+Clark played small gigs throughout his teens until he met promoter Clifford Antone, proprietor of the Austin music club Antone's.
 Antone's was the launch pad where Jimmie and Stevie Ray Vaughan redefined blues at the time.
-Soon after meeting Clifford, Clark began to perform with other musical icons, including Jimmie Vaughan.
-Vaughan and others in the Austin music community helped Clark along his musical path.
+After meeting Clifford, Clark began to perform with other musicians, including Jimmie Vaughan.
+Vaughan and others in the Austin music community helped Clark in his musical career.

 Clark sang on the 2010 bonus track cover of the Jackson 5's "I Want You Back" on Sheryl Crow's album 100 Miles from Memphis.

 Rolling Stone declared Clark "Best Young Gun" in its April 2011, "Best of Rock" issue.

 2012–2014: Collaborations, Blak and Blu, and Gary Clark Jr. Live

-In 2012 Clark recorded with Alicia Keys on two different songs in New York City.
-He co-wrote the song "Fire We Make" with Alicia Keys, Pop Wansel and Oak Felder for the album Girl on Fire.
+In 2012, Clark recorded with Alicia Keys on two different songs.
+He co-wrote the song "Fire We Make" with Keys, Pop Wansel and Oak Felder for the album Girl on Fire.

-On August 28, 2012, Alicia Keys revealed via Twitter that Clark's new album and major-label debut called Blak and Blu would be released on October 22, 2012.
+On August 28, 2012, Keys revealed via Twitter that Clark's new album and major label debut called Blak and Blu would be released on October 22, 2012.
 Released by Warner Records, Blak and Blu peaked at number six on the Billboard 200 album chart, and number one on the Blues Albums chart.

 In 2014, Clark's first live album, Gary Clark Jr. Live, was released.
 A double album recorded over the course of an 18-month-tour between 2013 and 2014, Gary Clark Jr. Live received generally positive reviews from critics.

 Clark worked with the Foo Fighters on the track "What Did I Do? / God as My Witness" on their 2014 album Sonic Highways recorded at KLRU-TV Studio 6A in Austin.